 As the oldest church building in Newton in more or less continuous use by its congregation, St. Stephen’s Church was placed on the National Register of Historic Places in 1977.
 It was the first building in Jasper County to be so designated.
 This was during the record pastorate of Rev. Frederick F. Kramer, now rector emeritus.

 Starting in 1999, a building restoration and renovation project was undertaken, during the pastorates of Revs.
 William J. Ortt and Cathleen Chittenden-Bascom.

-Rev. John A. Thorpe has been rector of the church since 2008.
-The rector, vestry, and congregation of St. Stephen’s cordially invite interested persons to visit the church and participate in its services.
+Rev. John A. Thorpe was rector of the church from 2008 to 2014.
+The vestry, and congregation of St. Stephen’s cordially invites interested persons to visit the church and participate in its services.